mrondina/mrondina/_projects/2024-04-12-creative-iq.md

     image: /images/daryll.jpg

 responsibilities:
-  - "Led design strategy and product vision development"
+  - "Led design strategy and product vision alignment in weekly design review sessions"
   - "Directed UX research initiatives and user testing"
-  - "Managed cross-functional team of designers and researchers"
-  - "Presented to C-suite stakeholders"
+  - "Prioritization and overall design concept project tracking and cross-functional communication with product and engineering"
+  - "Communicated progress and clarification as well as design highlights with C-level team"
-  - "Coordinated with data science team on AI features"
+  - "Coordinated with data science team and back-end team to enable new data sources for customer marketing intelligence insights"
+  - "Held design excellence check to validate design prototype aligned with overall product features defined and customer needs and the quality of design met company's high standards"

 carousel_images:
  - url: /images/creative-IQ-landing_05.jpg